tc39/proposal-private-fields-in-in/README.md

 What is desired is a simple solution to produce a boolean indicating the presence of a private field, that does not require a `try`/`catch` or exceptions.

-## Possible Solutions:
+## Solution:

 ### `in`
-The most obvious solution seems to be using the `in` keyword, like so:
+The most obvious solution is using the `in` keyword, like so:
 ```js
 class C {
   #brand;